sigmakappa/VFL/README.md

 This utility (currently) presents the user with a list of redundant video files (in MP4, AVI, DAT, FLV ,MKV , MOV, WMV formats) present in a number of desired directories.

 ### Usage
-Required Java 1.8.0 or above.
+Requires Java 1.8.0 or above.

 For running the associated jar, simply navigate to the directory where the jar is placed and run:
 ```